Author Note: This article is part of a collection from the previously lost Bordering Bears website, and has thus been re-uploaded and archived.

 As I write this, I’m two YEARS clean.

 No more steri-strips, bandages, making sure no one is awake.
-No more dismantling sharp objects.
+Gone are the days of dismantling sharp objects.
 No more temptation with medication.

 I can now listen to My Immortal by Evanescence, or Circles by Hollywood Undead, without feeling panic or like I’m being triggered.